HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

     Beginners, start here.

  - [Block Dog](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-basic-ai-with-block-dog)
-    The Block Dog tutorial shows a way of controlling motion in your scene that's very from this tutorial.
+    The Block Dog tutorial shows a way of controlling motion in your scene that's very different from this tutorial.
 You may want to consider both before deciding which approach may be best for your project.

  - [Tower Defense](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-a-simple-tower-defense-game)
-    Here we create a basic game, introducing components and how you might to start scaling up a more complex scene and interactions.
+    Here we create a basic game, introducing components and how you might start to scale up more complex scenes and interactions.

 ### Download the Starting Scene